sample itinerary

 Accomodations

-100 Years of Theatre Tour, Angels Costumiers, Globe Theatre, Bath Fashion Museum, Roman Baths, National Theatre Costume House.
+100 Years of Theatre Tour, Angels Costumiers, Globe Theatre, Brighton Fashion Tour, National Theatre Costume House.

 Sightseeing & Seminars